viztopia/sockets-drawing-app-namespaces-rooms/README.md

 socket.join(roomName);
 ```
 14. **SERVER** - (OPTIONAL) Send a message to the client confirming the newly joined socket
-15. **SERVER** - Update the `.emit()` functions in the private namespace on the server to send data to the appropriate room
+15. **SERVER** - Update any `.emit()` functions in the private namespace to send data to the appropriate room
 ```
 let currentRoom = socket.room
 private.to(currentRoom).emit('message-share', data);
 ```
 Note, `'message-share'` was the name we assigned to the emit.
-You can name it whatever you like.
-You just need to make sure it is named the same on the receiving side in the `.on()` on the Client.
+You can assign any name you like, you just need to make sure it is named the same in the `.on()` on the Client.